garage44/ca11/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-> Why do we need accounts and subscriptions for digital communication,
+> Why do we need telephony subscriptions when we have the Web and WebRTC?

-> when we have the internet and P2P communication technology?
+VoIP providers deal with legacy networks, high operation costs, legislations, privacy issues and inertia.
+Newer players like Hangouts, Whatsapp and Skype innovate, but are stuffy walled gardens where users are being data-mined.

-The [CA11 project](https://github.com/garage11/ca11) was started in 2019 with the purpose to make telephony more like the internet itself; accessible and without the need for accounts.
+The [CA11 project](https://github.com/garage11/ca11) started in 2019 with the

-As of 2020, the communication landscape is largly comprised of VoIP providers and over-the-top communication solutions.
-VoIP providers tend to offer reliable services, but deal with high operation costs, legislations, privacy issues (no e2e encryption, lawful interception) and fail to innovate.
-Over-the-top providers (Hangouts, Whatsapp, Skype, ...) are quite innovative, but data-mine and track their users as a business model.
+purpose to make telephony more like the Web itself; accessible and without a need for accounts.
+In short, the CA11 project is a P2P webphone that comes with an open accountless signalling network.
+It aims to address the following issues:

-The CA11 project has a different approach:
+- Privacy; all calls and signalling messages are E2E encrypted

-- It makes (existing) communication technology cheap to operate
+- Accessibility; open network, all it takes is to open the webphone and start calling
-- It makes communication accessible for users by dropping the need for accounts and by using the web
+- Costs; operating a signalling service is extremely cheap; no centralized media pipes required

-A thin account-less(public-key crypto), federated signalling network connects WebRTC webphones together.
-To make use of existing telephony networks, CA11 also supports SIP calling over WebRTC.
+- Compatibility; CA11 can use established telephony networks (SIP) when needed

 ## Install